 Kindergarten has an extremely active filed trip program.
 Field trips are incorporated into the ongoing curriculum units and objectives to present real world experiences and broaden experiential backgrounds.
 They may be used as review or to augment and enhance recently acquired skills or learning.
 They may also be used as advanced teaching – to set the stage for upcoming curriculum units.

-In a typical school year Kindergarten filed trips could include:
+In a typical school year Kindergarten filed trips could include visits to:

-- Visits to the U.F.
-Center of Performing Arts/ Dance Alive (theater experience)
+- U.F.
+Center for Performing Arts/Dance Alive (theater experience)